Christopher Williams b. 1956

 In the 1970s, Christopher Williams studied at the California Institute of the Arts under the first wave of West Coast conceptual artists, including John Baldessari and Douglas Huebler, only to become one of his generation's leading conceptualists.
 Williams's work is a critical investigation of the medium of photography and more broadly the vicissitudes of industrial culture, in particular its structures of representation and classification.
 Using the process of reproduction as a point of entry, the artist manipulates the conventions of advertising, the superficiality of surface, and ultimately the history of Modernism.
 Deeply political, historical, and sometimes personal, the photographs are meant to evoke a subtle shift in our perception by questioning the communication mechanisms and aesthetic conventions that influence our understanding of reality.

 Williams was born in Los Angeles in 1956.
-Since joining David Zwirner in 2000, the artist has had six solo exhibitions at the gallery, including his first presentation at the London location in 2013.
+Since 2000, his work has been represented by David Zwirner.
+He has had six solo exhibitions at the gallery, including his first presentation at the London location in 2013.
 Marking his seventh gallery solo show, For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 19) presents the artist's new work at David Zwirner in New York from November 6 to December 20, 2014.

-Christopher Williams: The Production Line of Happiness marks the artist's first major museum survey, which spans thirty-five years of work.
-The exhibition was first on view at The Art Institute of Chicago (January–May 2014), followed by The Museum of Modern Art, New York (through November 2, 2014).
-The exhibition was first on display at The Art Institute of Chicago earlier this year and will travel to Whitechapel Gallery, London in 2015.
+Christopher Williams: The Production Line of Happiness marks the artist’s first major museum survey, which spans thirty-five years of work.
+The exhibition was first on view at The Art Institute of Chicago (January–May 2014), followed by The Museum of Modern Art, New York (July–November 2014).
+It will travel to Whitechapel Gallery, London in 2015.

-Williams's work has been the subject of solo exhibitions worldwide, most recently at Museum Morsbroich, Leverkusen, Germany; Museum Dhondt-Dhaenens, Deurle, Belgium (both 2011); Staatliche Kunsthalle Baden-Baden, Germany; and the Bergen Kunsthall, Norway (both 2010).
-Other notable solo exhibitions include those held at the Kunsthalle Zürich (2007); Museu Serralves, Porto, Portugal (2006); Secession, Vienna; and the Kunstverein Braunschweig, Germany (both 2005).
+Other recent solo exhibitions include those held at Museum Morsbroich, Leverkusen, Germany; Museum Dhondt-Dhaenens, Deurle, Belgium (both 2011); Staatliche Kunsthalle Baden-Baden, Germany; Bergen Kunsthall, Norway (both 2010); Kunsthalle Zürich (2007); Museu Serralves, Porto, Portugal (2006); Secession, Vienna; and Kunstverein Braunschweig, Germany (both 2005).